-Is a Web Course for Me?
+Is a web course for me?

-To be successful in Web courses, students must have knowledge of basic computer skills like saving files, navigating around the web, sending emails and uploading documents.
-Depending on the course, there may be other Web tools that students are required to utilize.
-In addition, students should be self-motivated, able to schedule time effectively, and committed to online learning.
-Take our Web Learning Survey to help you decide if a Web course is right for you.
+To be successful in web courses, you must have basic computer skills such as saving files, navigating around the web, sending emails and uploading documents.
+Depending on the course, there may be other web tools you need to use.

-- Logging into mystarkstate and Blackboard
+- logging into mystarkstate and Blackboard

-- File management (Saving & finding files)
+- file management (saving and finding files)

-- Uploading files to dropboxes (Blackboard)
+- uploading files to drop boxes (Blackboard)

-- Taking tests online
+- taking tests online

-“1.
-I can fit the time required to where it works best for ME.
+“I can fit the time to where it works best for ME.

 I can spend as much time on any particular point as I need, and not spend that time on other things in class;

 If I have questions, the professor usually gets back to me fairly quickly, or I can arrange to meet with her if I have more than just a question.”

 – Carol Dye